 2. Claim your website

-After you’ve ensured that you have a business account, click the dropdown arrow on the top right of your screen and then click Settings.
+After making sure you have an account, click the drop-down arrow at the top right of your page and then click Settings.

 On the left-hand side navigation, under Edit Profile, select Claim.

 Type in your website URL into the first textbox and then click Claim.